nshyam97/aws-amplify-end2end-deployment/README.md

 Once these are done make sure to commit your changes to GitHub and Amplify will rebuild your front-end and redeploy.
 If like me your build failed, then read on.

+## Build failed - related to amplify version

+If you got a build failing due to errors with amplify version, you may need to change the build settings within your Amplify app homepage.
+Under App Settings > Build Settings, there is a sub section called *Build image settings*.
+Click *Edit* and under *Live package updates* select Amplify and set it to *latest*.
+Redploy and this should fix this issue.

 ## Build failed - You do not have a role attached to your app

 I got this error when trying to deploy after setting up the backend.
 Turns out I need to create an Amplify service IAM role, the guide for which can be found [here](https://docs.aws.amazon.com/amplify/latest/userguide/how-to-service-role-amplify-console.html).
 Once I had done this, I had to redeploy the front-end and I was back up and running with Cognito Authentication.